Department Administration at Your Service

 The Midland Police Department handles day-to-day administration and supervision of the Police Department.
-They are committed to ensuring the department continues to provide exceptional service to the community, and are constantly striving to continue improving the department’s abilities.
+MPD personnel are committed to ensuring the department provides exceptional service to the community and consistently strives for ongoing improvement in the department’s abilities.

-Clifford Block, Chief of Police: The Chief of Police is the top cop in Midland.
-He is responsible for administering the activities and supervising the employees of the Midland Police Department.
-Additionally, he is accountable for providing the community with an effective and efficient law enforcement agency committed to the continuous enforcement of laws, protection of life and property, and the preservation of peace within the City of Midland, directing , monitoring, and reviewing the activities of public safety staff He also represents the Police Department to the community to foster a positive public image and ensure the needs of the community are being met.
-Email Cheif Block.
+The Chief of Police is responsible for administering the activities and supervising the employees of the Midland Police Department.
+Additionally, she is accountable for providing the community with an effective and efficient law enforcement agency committed to the continuous enforcement of laws, protection of life and property, and the preservation of peace within the City of Midland, as well as directing , monitoring, and reviewing the activities of public safety staff.
+She also represents the Police Department to the community to foster a positive public image and ensure the needs of the community are being met.
+Email Chief of Police Ford.

-Matthew Berchert, Administrative Lieutenant: The Administrative Lieutenant assists with the day-to-day administrative duties of the police department.
-His normal duties include, but are not limited to: coordinating training, maintaining department equipment, maintain all department records, coordinate school crossing guards, and acting as a representative of the department in the community.
-The Administrative Lieutenant oversees the School Resource Officers, Community Relations Office, K-9 Officers, and MPD’s DARE officers.
+The Administrative Lieutenant assists with the day-to-day administrative duties of the police department.
+His normal duties include, but are not limited to, coordinating training, maintaining department equipment, maintenance of all department records, coordination of school crossing guards, and acting as a representative of the department in the community.
+The Administrative Lieutenant oversees the School Resource Officers, Community Relations Office, and MPD’s D.A.R.E. officers.
 Email Lieutenant Berchert.

-Marc Goulette, Detective Lieutenant: The Detective Lieutenant is in charge of the Detective Bureau and all assigned personnel, including detective sergeants and detectives, warrant officer, BAYANET officer, and special operations officers.
-His duties include, but are not limited to: supervising criminal investigations, assisting at crime scenes, and in evidence collection, assigning cases for investigation, maintaining the department’s Liquor Control Commission documentations and completing appropriate investigations, coordinating FOIA requests, conducting internal investigations as necessary, and maintaining the department’s evidence and property room.
+The Detective Lieutenant is in charge of the Detective Bureau and all assigned personnel including detective sergeants and detectives, warrant officer, BAYANET officer, and special operations officers.
+His duties include, but are not limited to, supervising criminal investigations; assisting at crime scenes and in evidence collection; assigning cases for investigation; maintaining the department’s Liquor Control Commission documentations and completing appropriate investigations; coordinating FOIA requests; conducting internal investigations as necessary; and maintaining the department’s evidence and property room.
+Email Detective Lieutenant McMillan.